-Parkview Tributary LB1 has a drainage area of about 53 acres upstream of this RLA.
-The drainage basin headwater is at a point near West Independence Street and North Union Avenue.
-The entire drainage basin is fully developed with residential 1⁄4 acre lots.
+Mingo Creek Mainstem MLM LB4 has a drainage area of about \\ acres upstream of this RLA.
+The entire drainage basin is mostly developed with residential 1⁄2 acre lots and commercial properties, there are two large properties on the creek that are undeveloped.